koyeb/koyeb-github-runner/README.md

 By default, GitHub actions are run by shared runners hosted on GitHub.
 These runners are free, but due do their shared nature, they can be slow and have limited resources.
 To overcome these limitations, we've created a GitHub runner that can be deployed on Koyeb.

+To understand how **koyeb-github-runner** works, we will first explain a few concepts.
+If you are already familiar with GitHub runners, you can skip this section and go directly to the [Usage](#usage) section.

 ### Repository or Organization Runner?

 GitHub offers two options to register a runner: for a specific repository or for an entire organization.